Students who study Anthropology routinely apply their expertise in a variety of occupational fields, including:

 All courses are a combination of discussion- and presentation by faculty and students.
 Students always have the opportunity to ask questions and analyze readings, as well as films and multimedia materials.
 Class meetings tend to be energetic and lively, with active participation by all students is expected.
 All courses include written assignments and some also include oral presentations.
 Some involve fieldwork and media production.

-MIT Anthropology faculty work closely with other MIT programs and departments such as Science and Technology Studies (STS), the D-Lab, Behavioral and Policy Studies in the Sloan School of Management, the MIT Energy Initiative, the Political Science department, JPAL, and the Department of Urban Studies.
+MIT Anthropology faculty work closely with other MIT programs and departments such as Science, Technology, and Society (STS), Women’s and Gender Studies (WGS), the Center for Art, Science, and Technology (CAST), Behavioral and Policy Studies in the Sloan School of Management, the MIT Energy Initiative, the Schwarzman College of Computing, MIT Office of Sustainability, and the MIT Environmental Solutions Initiative.

 With the History and Science, Technology and Society faculties, MIT Anthropology offers a Ph.D. in the History and Anthropology of Science, Technology and Society (HASTS).
 Our faculty serve as teachers, advisors, and mentors for graduate students in the HASTS program.
 Please visit the HASTS website for further details.

 Undergraduates have a variety of options for research in Anthropology.
 These can be organized through the UROP program, independently with a faculty member, in conjunction with participation in D-Lab projects, or in coordination with projects in another department.
 Students who are interested in doing research should contact faculty directly or our administrative staff.